 Doctors who decide to close their practice must provide a file with a handwritten request justifying the reason for the closure.
 This file must also include the doctor’s personal number and e-mail, address, as well as a copy of his national identity card, as per the letter.
 Also, the reopening of the practice requires a written request and “ the prior agreement of the medical practice commission of the Regional Council of the Order of Physicians ”.

 As this letter suggests that several doctors in the liberal sector abandoned their stations in the midst of a crisis.
-A supposition which has irritated the medics concerned.
-It has sparked an outrage among physicians who have touted their rights in closing private practices
+A supposition that has irritated the medics concerned.
+It has sparked outrage among physicians who have touted their rights in closing private practices

 According to him, the College of Physicians should have “ asked these people to close their offices and stay at home so that they are not exposed to a disease that could end their lives”.

 Additionally, the medics claim they are also suffering from a shortage in the number of patients to justify the closure of private practices. “ Clinics and offices are seeing fewer and fewer patients.
 The latter are so afraid of the coronavirus that they prefer not to treat their illnesses ”, stated Badreddine Dassouli.

 Private Practitioners state Moroccan Law to defend their decision to close their clinics